salaboy/kubecon-china-2023/README.md

 # Building Platforms - Devs & Data Scientist

-On this short tutorial we will use KServe, Knative, Istio, and Dapr to build a simple but powerful platform.
+This short tutorial will use KServe, Knative, Istio, and Dapr to build a simple but powerful platform.

 ## Installation